tqtezos/lorentz-contract-param/docs/testingEDSL.md

 * `hspec` is a generic Haskell testing framework that we use to setup testing infrastructure.
 * `morley` is the Morley library itself.

-Then we enable `OverloadedStrings` to be able to write `Text` constants and import some modules.
+Then we enable `OverloadedStrings` to be able to write `Text` constants and `QuasiQuotes` to create Michelson strings using `mt`.
+Then we import some modules.
 All test logic is in `spec` which has type `Spec`.
 You can treat it as a specification of a contract we want to test.
 The test itself does the following: